Time in Slovenia

 In Slovenia, the standard time is Central European Time (Srednjeevropski čas; CET; UTC+01:00).
 Daylight saving time is observed from the last Sunday in March (02:00 CET) to the last Sunday in October (03:00 CEST).
 This is shared with several other EU member states.

 History

 The Austro-Hungarian Empire adopted CET on 1 October 1891.
-Slovenia would continue to observe CET after independence, and observed daylight saving time between 1941 to 1946, and again since 1983.
+Slovenia would continue to observe CET after independence, and observed daylight saving time between 1941 and 1946, and again since 1983.

 Notation

 Slovenia uses both the 12-hour and 24-hour clock.

 IANA time zone database

 In the IANA time zone database, Slovenia is given one zone in the file zone.tab – Europe/Ljubljana.
 Data for Slovenia directly from zone.tab of the IANA time zone database; columns marked with * are the columns from zone.tab itself: